Zebu (ship)

 Zebu, formerly Ziba, was a historic tall ship.
 Built in Sweden in 1938, she was used as a trading vessel until the late 1960s, before circumnavigating the globe in the 1980s.
 She has been based in Liverpool since the 1980s.
 She sank in 2015, and was subsequently restored.
 She partially sank again in 2021 after running aground on Holyhead breakwater after slipping her anchor, and had masts and sails removed to reduce weight so the hull could be moved.
 On 21 May 2021 after suffering further damage due to a storm, she was declared a wreck.

 History

 Baltic trading vessel

 The wood-hulled sailing ship was laid down and built in 1938 at A.B.
 Holms, Råå, Sweden.
-Originally named Ziba, she was built as a Galleass, and was used as a Baltic trading vessel, carrying cargo such as wood, paper, and iron ore.
+Originally named Ziba, she was built as a galeas, and was used as a Baltic trading vessel, carrying cargo such as wood, paper, and iron ore.
 She originally had a Ketch rig.
 She is 31.00 m in overall length, of which 21.90 m is the hull, with a beam of 6.10 m and a draught of 2.30 m.

 During the Second World War, she was possibly used to smuggle refugees and arms from Poland and Denmark, supporting the Polish Home Army.

 Her rigging was later removed when she was motorized, with a custom-built engine, in 1950.
 She was in service as a trading vessel until the late 1960s.